-In 2019, the Group signed a restructuring agreement with one of its major lenders (Note 33).
-As of 31 December 2018, the negotiations with the lender were under way and accordingly the Group decided to present the respective part of its assets and liabilities under assets held-for-sale and liabilities associated with assets held-for-sale lines in its statement of financial position.
-The event was considered as an adjusting event in accordance with IAS 10 "Events after the Reporting Period".
+In 2019, the Group signed a restructuring agreement with one of its major lenders (Note 24).
+As of 31 December 2021 and 2020, the Group presented the respective part of its assets and liabilities under assets held-for-sale and liabilities associated with assets held-for-sale lines in its statement of financial position.